EGI-Federation/fedcloud-documentation/source/solutions/htc.rst

 the folder as a volume, or create your dedicated ones.
 Also, it is recommendable to maintain the data of active clusters locally, by mounting a volume.
-In the next example, we are going to deploy a new Torque/Maui cluster on one cloud provider of the EGI Federation (INFN-CATANIA-STACK).
+In the next example, we are going to deploy a new Torque/Maui cluster on one cloud provider of the EGI Federation.

 The cluster will be configured with the following templates: